 I wanted an advocate.
 Someone who will help me know what to do, but unfortunately I don’t have one.
 Because of changes in the insurance industry, I don’t have an agent.

 I am grateful that I do have an advocate.
 He made not look like my dad, but I know I am not fighting this alone.
-Jesus is my advocate.
+Jesus is my trust-worthy advocate.
 Although I may lose money over this, insurance can’t take away my soul.
 Jesus is also constant.
 There will not be changes that happen that will keep Him from being my advocate.
-I will just try to walk as He walked, and Jesus will be with me.
+I will just try to walk as He walked, and I will trust that Jesus is with me.

 1 John 2:1-6 My little children, I am writing these things to you so that you will not sin.
 But if anyone does sin, we have an advocate before the Father—Jesus Christ, the Righteous One.
 2 He Himself is the atoning sacrifice for our sins, and not for ours alone, but also for the sins of the whole world.
 3 By this we can be sure that we have come to know Him: if we keep His commandments.
 4 If anyone says, “I know Him,” but does not keep His commandments, he is a liar, and the truth is not in him.
 5 But if anyone keeps His word, the love of God has been truly perfected in him.
 By this we know that we are in Him: 6 Whoever claims to abide in Him must walk as Jesus walked.